nick-novak/Goals-n-such/checklists-and-ideas/book-checklist.md

 - [ ] Sapiens: A Brief History of Humankind Hardcover –- Yuval Noah Harari
 - [ ] Infinite Jest -- David Foster Wallace
 - [ ] The Great Gatsby -- F. Scott Fitzgerald
+- [ ] All the Pretty Horses -- Cormac McCarthy
+- [ ] It's a Long Story: My Life -- Willie Nelson
+- [ ] What Work Is -- Philip Levine